posmlab/lamsa-template-model/docs/README.md

 end
 ```

-After completing this code, run the NewApp code, resolve any errors, and check that output values make sense.
+After completing this code, run the lamsa_template_model app, resolve any errors, and check that output values make sense.

 ## The Repository